ChoGGi/AutoHotkey-Scripts/README.md

 ### WinPosition.ahk
 Push new windows to the right by *PushAmount*

-Useful for people with NV Surround or Eyefinity;
+Useful for people with NV Surround or Eyefinity (or ultrawide monitors);
-who want to have programs display in centre monitor.
+who want to have programs display at centre (relative to how they first appear).
 The defaults are for three monitors at 5760 (3*1920)

 ### ProcessChanger.ahk